-This programme is designed for international students who do not quite have the academic grades and/ or English level to start the first year of an undergraduate degree in the UK, but have a stronger profile than a Undergraduate Foundation Programme student.
+This programme is designed for international students who do not quite have the academic grades and/ or English level to start the first year of an undergraduate degree, but have a stronger profile than a Undergraduate Foundation Programme student.
 All students who successfully complete the IY1 are guaranteed progression to Year 2 of a business-related undergraduate degree.
-This programme is set at level 4, and is equivalent to the first year of an undergraduate business degree in the UK.
+This programme is set at level 4, and is equivalent to the first year of an undergraduate business degree.
 How long will I study for?

 This programme lasts one academic year (nine months).
 The year is divided into 2 semesters of approximately 13 weeks each.
-On average, you will undertake 22 hours of classroom-based study per week.
+On average, you will undertake 25 hours of classroom-based study per week.
 Please note: Minimum and maximum hours are estimated, hours may vary depending on the student's academic and English level and may be adjusted throughout their course.
 English Language forms six hours of your timetable as part of the Academic English Language Development module and is compulsory for all students.
 English will also be integrated into the teaching of academic subjects.
+Students will also study a French for Beginners module which will consist of three hours per week.
 You will be expected to timetable self-study hours in addition to the classroom-based hours.
 How will I be assessed?